Barbog/deja-website/pages/survival-guide.preparing.environmental-consciousness.en.md

 - Leave No Trace **continues** when you get to the farm.
   - During your construction process, when you place tarps below  projects to catch stray nails, wood chips, metal shavings and sawdust.

-  - Consider bringing a magnet rake as well as other leave no trace supplies.
+  - IF your project contains metal hardware, or shavings, <span style="color:orange;">**Consider**</span> bringing a magnet rake as well as other leave no trace supplies.

     ​